-Since auto-wake-up functions by sensing rising edge transitions on RX/DT, information with any state changes before the Stop bit may signal a false end-of-character and cause data or framing errors.
+Since auto-wake-up functions by sensing rising edge transitions on RX/DT, information with any state changes before the Stop bit may signal a false End-Of-

+Character and cause data or framing errors.
 To work properly, therefore, the initial character in the transmission must be all '0's.
-This can be 00h (8 bytes) for standard RS-232 devices or 000h (12 bits) for LIN bus.
+This can be 00h (8 bits) for standard RS-232 devices or 000h (12 bits) for LIN bus.